-The following section contains the observations relayed to management that are control deficiencies, which we feel need to be communicated to you so appropriate action may be taken to correct these deficiencies.
-These items are not included in your audit report, as they are not considered material or immaterial in nature.
-They are simply observations of some minor findings that could evolve into immaterial or material findings if not addressed or corrected.
+The following section contains the observations relayed to management that are considered immaterial instances of noncompliance, which we feel need to be communicated to you so appropriate action may be taken to correct these deficiencies.
+These items are not included, but are referred to, in your audit report.